By Dan Howdle | Tuesday, June 9th 2020

 Most people can use the data on their phones, and if something needs doing that is laptop-specific, there’s always free wi-fi in coffee shops or at work, should you be desperate.
 However, if you’d rather be at home, there are a number of short-term solutions.
 There’s an array of things you can utilise to be online, such as Mi-Fi devices, dongles and SIMs for your tablet.
 Most mobile providers offer a selection.

-If your current provider is BT and your're still in contract, use BT's moving home page to start the process of transfering your broadband.
+If your current provider is BT and you're still in contract, use BT's moving home page to start the process of transferring your broadband.
 If you're out of contract, it's worth comparing providers at your new home to get the best broadband deals.
 Switching providers is easy and takes around two weeks.

 The process of moving broadband is all pretty simple: you need to check what’s available at your new home; decide to switch or stick with what you’ve got, then get in touch with your provider as soon as possible.
 It’s not an arduous process, and with planning and luck you shouldn’t be without your connection for very long – if at all.
 Happy moving!